uinb/galois/README.md

 ### Quick Start

-Download the binary release and extract to any directory you prefer.
+Compile galois with nightly version.
 Then `cp galois.toml.example galois.toml` and modify the `galois.toml` the mysql and redis configurations, as well as the snapshot directory.

 ```
 # init mysql